Seborrheic dermatitis shares many symptoms with dandruff. Find out what they are and how you can easily treat it.

 Like dandruff, seborrheic dermatitis can be treated with a medicated shampoo.

-Your doctor can advise you on which treatment is best for you.
-There are many shampoos on the market that contain different active ingredients to treat seborrheic dermatitis, such as:
+There are many shampoos on the market that contain different active ingredients to treat seborrheic dermatitis.

 - coal tar

 Choosing the right active ingredients to treat seborrheic dermatitis